Ran Min: During Shi Hu's reign

 As Ran Min grew in age, Shi Hu became impressed by his bravery in battle and battlefield tactics, and he treated Shi Min as his own grandson.
 In the year 338, the Later Zhao army retreated after a long siege of Jicheng (棘城, in modern Jinzhou, Liaoning).
 On the way, they were defeated by Murong Ke's troops sent by Murong Huang, and suffered heavy losses.
 At that time, all the armies abandoned their armor and fled.
 The only army group that remained intact was the one commanded by Ran Min.
-Due to this achivement, Ran Min's reputation was greatly enhanced.
+Due to this achievement, Ran Min's reputation was greatly enhanced.

 Later, Ran Min advised Shi Hu to eliminate Fu Hong, as he saw Fu Hong and his sons' great influence could destabilize the state.
-However, Shi Hu rejected his advice and instead promoting Fu Hong to higher position.
+However, Shi Hu rejected his advice and instead promoted Fu Hong to a higher position.

 In 339, when the Jin general Yu Liang considered launching a major campaign against Later Zhao, Shi Hu chose to react, and he had his general Kui An command five generals, one of whom was Shi Min, to attack Jin's northern regions.
-(Shi Min's later ally Li Nong was one of the other generals, while Shi Hu's son Shi Jian the Prince of Yiyang was another.)
+(Note: Shi Min's later ally Li Nong was one of the other generals, while Shi Hu's son Shi Jian the Prince of Yiyang was another.)
 Shi Min was successful in his task, and the five generals together inflicted heavy damages, thwarting Yu's plans.
 For his accomplishments, Shi Min was created the Duke of Wuxing.

 In 349, Ran Min participated in suppressing the Liang Du mutiny led by the garrison soldiers and made great military achievements.
-After that, his prestige increased, and all the veteran generals of the Hu and Han ethnic groups were afraid of him.
+After that, his prestige increased, and all the veteran generals of the Han and non-Han ethnic groups were afraid of him.